Time-based global track reconstruction in the CBM experiment

 Speaker

-Mr Timur Ablyazimov (JINR)
+Timur Ablyazimov

 Description

 CBM (“Compressed Baryonic Matter”) is an experiment being prepared to operate at the future Facility for Anti-Proton and Ion Research (FAIR) in Darmstadt, Germany.
 CBM will explore the high-density region of the QCD phase diagram by investigating nuclear collisions from 2 to 45 GeV beam energy per nucleon.
 Its main focus is the measurement of very rare probes (e.g. charmed hadrons), which requires interaction rates of up to 10 MHz.
 A specific feature of the experiment will be the free-running data acquisition fashion, without a hardware trigger.
 It differs from the traditional event-based approach, and demands taking to account the measurements time-coordinate in track reconstruction, and using smart approaches to cope with an enormous combinatorics.
-Physical studies in the CBM experiment are planned to based on the the so called "global" track reconstruction - which means the reconstructed tracks comprise data, obtained from different detectors.
-Before the authors started their work, the only time-based track reconstruction component, available in the CBM software repository, was an STS-tracks reconstructor L1.
-The existing CBM global tracking facility Littrack worked only in the event by mode.
-Efforts were applied for making the Littrack library be able to work in the time-based mode, as well as to the development of a stand alone time-based solution for creating the global tracks, basing on the already available STS reconstructed track and measured hits in the Time of Flight (ToF)detector.

 Primary author